mendix/docs/content/refguide/layout-grid-rows-and-columns.md

 ## 3 Columns and Their Properties{#columns}

-A row in a layout grid can contain one or more columns.
+Columns form a row of a layout grid.

  An example of layout grid column properties is represented in the image below: